makyo/writing/work/claw17/disappearance.md

 There's laughter as the foil is pried away from my gummed-up fur and I blink my eyes back into focus.
 There's the rat along with his accomplice, a weasel like myself, sitting on a stool with a kerchief keeping unkempt headfur out of his eyes.
 On the table by him, a short copper bar clamped into a stainless steel handle, still oozing tendrils of too-heavy fog.

-"Fuck," I say again.
+"*Fuck,*" I say again.

 "Stings, huh?"
 The weasel grins, and I recognize his voice from the countdown.

 "Uh...I guess."
-I give a smile, feeling cold-burnt skin pull at my cheeks, and turn the smile into a wince.
+I try to smile, feeling cold-burnt skin pull at my cheeks, and the smile turns into a wince.
 "Bit of an understatement.
 What does it look like?"

 The rat reaches to snag a mirror and hold it up to my face.
 Shaved cheeks --- that much I'd seen --- cutting fine brown fur almost down to the skin, and three bars on each cheek, radiating away from my whiskers toward the back of my head.
 The bars show up as patches of matted, crispy, burnt fur.

 "It'll turn white soon enough," the weasel says.
 He stretches out his arm and bunches up his sleeve, revealing simple coiling patterns of white fur amidst the brown of his fur.
 I'd seen it before in pictures (that being the reason I'd chosen this parlor), but seeing it person made me all the more eager for the fur on my cheeks to grow back.

+"Now you just need some piercings."
+The rat laughs as I shake my head.

 I pay in cash.
 They accepted cards, but I had more than enough on hand.